 The George Clymer was built by Ingalls Shipbuilding, Pascagoula, Mississippi.
 It was commissioned on 15 June 1942 with Captain Arthur T. Moen commanding.
 In July 1942, George Clymer was taking part in training exercises in the Chesapeake Bay in Norfolk, Virginia.
 After completing preparations, the ship took on board 1,400 men pertaining to the 9th Infantry Division and left for French Morocco.

 On 8 November 1942, just around midnight, the George Clymer unloaded troops at Mehedia and Kasba, and as the debarking was taking place, they encountered resistance responses from the Vichy French.
 The fight did not settle down until 11 November, meaning that the ship had to carry out its operations of unloading troops and caring for the wounded under continuous fire from the enemy.
 On 30 November 1942, the vessel arrived at Norfolk.
 On 17 December 1942, the George Clymer departed for the Pacific with over 1,300 Seabees on board.
-In February 1943, the ship arrived at Guadalcanal, Solomons to provide reinforcements, but to also take on board casualties and prisoners of war from Japan.
+In February 1943, the ship arrived at Guadalcanal, Solomons, to provide reinforcements but to also take on board casualties and prisoners of war from Japan.
 For the following 9 months, the George Clymer traveled all around the Southwest Pacific, moving troops from one base to another in New Zealand, New Caledonia, New Hebrides, and Fijis.

 In April 1943, the ship helped with the evacuation of almost 40 Chinese and Fijian women and children that have been hiding from the Japanese for longer than a year.
 They were transported from Guadalcanal to Noumea.
 On 30 October 1943, the USS George Clymer was headed toward Bougainville to prepare for its invasion.
-The ship coordinated with other vessels and they supported each other when they began the bombing of Cape Torokina.
+The ship coordinated with other vessels, and they supported each other when they began the bombing of Cape Torokina.
 For the following three months, the ship went to Bougainville three times to unload supplies and troopship.
-It was only in June 1944 that the USS George Clymer finally left Guadalcanal and it was so that it could participate in the invasion of the Marianas.
+It was only in June 1944 that the USS George Clymer finally left Guadalcanal, and it was so that it could participate in the invasion of the Marianas.
 After unloading troops, the ship acted as a medical refuge for the units of the Southern Transport Group.
-Until 20 August 1944, the ship stayed at Guam, but then it took the route of Saipan to get to Pearl Harbor where it arrived in August.
+Until 20 August 1944, the ship stayed at Guam, but then it took the route of Saipan to get to Pearl Harbor, where it arrived in August.

 The George Clymer was part of Operation Magic Carpet, carrying to San Francisco over 1,200 veterans from Saipan between 31 October and 14 November.
-On 20 January 1948, the George Clymer arrived in China where it participated in operations for a six-month period in an effort to support the Nationalist Chinese troops as the Chinese Civil War was intensifying.
+On 20 January 1948, the George Clymer arrived in China, where it participated in operations for a six-month period in an effort to support the Nationalist Chinese troops as the Chinese Civil War was intensifying.
 Following the invasion of South Korea by the North Korean army, the USS George Clymer left San Diego on 14 July 1950, transporting to Pusan, South Korean troops of the 5th Provisional Marine Brigade to disrupt the advance of the Communists.

 The George Clymer also participated in the invasion of Inchon on 15 September 1950, debarking troops from the 1st Marine Divison as the attack was put together.
 During another deployment to the Far East that started in June 1951, the ship continued to offer its assistance in crippling the aggression of the Communists in Korea.
 The USS George Clymer was alternating troops between Japan and Korea.
-On 15 October 1951, the ship was engaged in a rescue mission in which it took on board almost 500 people from a Japanese merchantman that had been devastated by a typhoon at Uku-Shima, Japan.
-With the end of the hostilities in Korea, the George Clymer still had to tour the Far East as it had to report to the 7th Fleet which had ongoing operations there.
+On 15 October 1951, the ship was engaged in a rescue mission in which it took on board almost 500 people from a Japanese merchantman who had been devastated by a typhoon at Uku-Shima, Japan.
+With the end of the hostilities in Korea, George Clymer still had to tour the Far East as it had to report to the 7th Fleet, which had ongoing operations there.
 As a result, the ship had to be prepared for combat at any point while sailing the Western Pacific and Southeast Asia waters.
 In 1965 and 1966, the USS George Clymer was involved in missions in South Vietnam.